 LÖVE-Nuklear.
 After this change was kindly merged by its author,

-was then able to be built and installed smoothly with
+love-nuklear was then able to be built and installed smoothly with

-zero modifications to the standard phases of the cmake-build-system
+zero modifications to the standard phases of the cmake-build-system,

 resulting in the cleaner snippet shown below: